jonhilt/PayPalBlazorDemo/README.md

 You should then be able to log in over at: https://www.sandbox.paypal.com/billing/plans

-There are two possible strategies shown here:
+There are three strategies demonstrated here:

 1. Integration via PayPal checkout which requires an endpoint for subsequent webhook calls
-1. A "full stack" version where JS interacts with the Blazor Server component via JS Interop
+2. A "full stack" version where JS interacts with the Blazor Server component via JS Interop
+3. A .NET 8 SSR version (would require an endpoint for webhook calls to fulfil the order)

 ## Version 1 (WebHooks approach)